Become a PMF

 NOTE: If selected as a Finalist, an appointing agency may request such documents in their consideration for a PMF appointment.

 Do NOT submit any documents that are locked or password-protected.
-If your document cannot be viewed it will not be considered and your application may be incomplete.
+If your document cannot be viewed it will not be considered and your application may be considered as incomplete.

 Visit the next section to view information on the Assessment Process.